lf19910822/Legend_Of_Valor/README.md

 ## Notes
 ---------------------------------------------------------------------------
 1. All heroes and monsters are loaded from .txt files and put into their own maps.
 2. Every element on the map, like hero, monster, wall, market, is a piece.
 And every cell on the map is a piece stack.
 For example: if a piece moves, we pop it out from the former cell and push it into the new cell.
 The former place on the former cell will get back to the top of stack automatically.
 In this way, we can easily move any piece on the map and stack different items on the same cell.
-3. We use facade pattern in CharacterMaps and itemLists.
-Both of them provide a unified interface to get the data from .txt files.
-4. Monsters can not only move downward but also move left and right, allowing them to potentially bypass heroes, thereby increasing the game's difficulty.
+3. Monsters can not only move downward but also move left and right, allowing them to potentially bypass heroes, thereby increasing the game's difficulty.
-5. Most logics are implemented in Formulas class.
+4. Most logics are implemented in Formulas class.
 We can easily change the formulas of damage, defense, exp, etc. by changing the multipliers in Formulas class.
-6. We have colorful terminal output.
+5. We have colorful terminal output.
 We use the interface ColorsCodes to handle colors.
+6. Music.
+Please TAKE OFF YOUR HEADPHONES!!!.

+Patterns:
+1. We use Facade pattern to handle the heroes loading process.
+If we want to add a new type of hero, we only need to add the .txt file and a new class for the hero.
+2. We use facade pattern in CharacterMaps and itemLists.
+Both of them provide a unified interface to get the data from .txt files.
+3. We use singleton pattern in AudioPlayer.
+We only need one instance of AudioPlayer to play music.
 ## How to compile and run
 ---------------------------------------------------------------------------
 Navigate to the directory "hw5" after unzipping the files